-U.S. Cities Reveal a Wide Range of Gender and Racial Pay GapsDecember 11, 2017
+U.S. Cities Reveal a Wide Range of Gender and Racial Pay GapsSeptember 19, 2018

 No matter how you break down the gender pay gap numbers — by state, age, education, race, or occupation — the gap is substantial.
 And cities are not immune to this pervasive problem, as our new analysis indicates.

-When comparing the full-time year-round pay received by women of different races and ethnicities to the full-time year-round pay received by white men in 2016, the gaps vary much more widely between racial groups in some metropolitan areas than do the national averages.
-Houston, for example, shows the largest gap between a racial/ethnic group of women and white men in a metropolitan area, where Latinas’ median earnings were only 35 percent of white men’s earnings (much lower than the national ratio between Latinas and white men, 54 percent).
+When comparing the full-time year-round pay received by women of different races and ethnicities to the full-time year-round pay received by white men in 2017, the gaps vary much more widely between racial groups in some metropolitan areas than do the national averages.
+Houston and Washington, DC, for example, show the largest gaps between a racial/ethnic group of women and white men in a metropolitan area, where Latinas’ median earnings were only 37 percent of white men’s earnings (much lower than the national ratio between Latinas and white men, 53 percent).

 What Is a “Metropolitan Area”?